 January 12, 1828 - The Treaty of Limits with Mexico goes into effect.

 April 14, 1828 - The copyright for The American Dictionary of the English Language is registered and the book published that year by Noah Webster.

 July 4, 1828 - The first passenger railroad in the United States, the Baltimore and Ohio, begins.

 October 31 to December 2, 1828 - After a tumultuous four years of national politics, the election for president sees a popular and electoral college vote victory of 178-83 for Andrew Jackson over President John Quincy Adams.

 October 28, 1828 - Opposing the Tariff of Abominations, the state of South Carolina begins the process of a formal nullification campaign, declaring the right of state nullification of federal laws.

-February 26, 1829 - Levi Strauss, American clothing designer and
+February 26, 1829 - Levi Strauss, American clothing designer

 manufacturing the first blue jeans.

 March 4, 1829 - Andrew Jackson, now in the Democratic party, is

 June 1, 1829 - The Philadelphia Inquirer newspaper is founded.